FRIDAY, JULY 1ST: |

 **Prelude to the 4th will be a rain or shine event!**

 As Duluth continues to grow and change, so do our event offerings.
 With that in mind, Duluth Celebrates America has been cancelled.
-In its place, we will be hosting a Kickoff to the 4th on Friday, July 1.
-This event will include a performance by A-Town A-List, a patriotic stage show (similar to that of Howl on the Green), inflatables and more!
+In its place, we will be hosting a Kickoff to the 4th on Friday, June 30.
+This event will include a live band performance, a patriotic stage show (similar to that of Howl on the Green), inflatables and more!
 Themed photo ops, patriotic decor and our beloved veteran flags will remain on display through the holiday.

 There will be food trucks.